 - A. Notice of the public hearing shall be published in a newspaper of general circulation in the local unit of government not less than 15 days before the date of the hearing, in accordance with Act.
 110 of the Public Acts of Michigan of 2006, as amended. - B. One notice of the public hearing shall be sent by first class mail, postage prepaid or by personal delivery to the owners of the property for which the hearing is conducted, to all persons to whom real property is assessed within 300 feet of the boundary of the property in question, and to the occupants of all structures within 300 feet of the boundary of such property.
 Notice shall be given not less than five and not more than 15 days before such hearing.
 If the name of the occupant is not known, the term "occupant" may be used in making notification.
 Notification need not be given to more than one occupant of the structure, except that if a structure contains more than one dwelling unit or special area owned or leased by different individuals, partnerships, businesses or organizations, one occupant of each unit or special area shall receive notice.
-In the case of a single structure containing more than four dwelling units or other distinct special areas owned or leased by different individuals, partnerships, businesses or organizations or organizations, notice may be given to the manager or owner of the structure who shall be requested to post a notice at the primary entrance to the structure.
+In the case of a single structure containing more than four dwelling units or other distinct special areas owned or leased by different individuals, partnerships, businesses or organizations or leased by different individuals, partnerships, businesses or organizations or leased by different individuals, partnerships, businesses or organizations or leased by different individuals, partnerships, businesses or organizations or leased by different individuals, partnerships, businesses or organizations or leased by different individuals, partnerships, businesses or organizations or leased by different individuals, partnerships, businesses or organizations or be given to the manager or owner of the structure who shall be requested to post a notice at the primary entrance to the structure.